Skip to content

 #web-skimming#magecart#airlines

-A phishing SMS sent to Twilio employees opened a door into 130 downstream companies, including Signal and the Authy two-factor app itself.
+Twilio's 2022 breach began with phishing SMS to employees and cascaded into 130 downstream firms, including Signal and the Authy two-factor app itself.

 #supply-chain#phishing#twilio